 What paperwork and steps make a marriage legally valid?

-Validity usually comes down to proper solemnisation, witnesses, and correct registration.
-Problems arise when couples assume a ceremony alone is enough, or when documents are never filed or cannot be found later.
+Legal validity usually depends on proper solemnisation, witnesses, and correct registration.
+Many disputes arise when couples assume that a ceremony alone is enough, or when documentation is never submitted or cannot be located later.

-If you have a civil marriage and cannot get a copy of your marriage certificate, deal with it early.
-It becomes urgent during divorce, estate matters, or property transfer.
+If you have entered into a civil marriage and cannot obtain a copy of your marriage certificate, it is advisable to resolve the issue early.
+Problems with proof of marriage often become urgent during divorce proceedings, estate administration, or property transactions.

 How does a customary marriage work in practice?

-A customary marriage is concluded in accordance with customary law and is recognised when legal requirements are met.
-In real life, confusion often comes from proof, especially where families agree socially but paperwork is incomplete.
+A customary marriage is concluded in accordance with customary law and is recognised when the legal requirements of the Recognition of Customary Marriages Act are met.

 What is a civil union and how is it different from civil marriage?

-A civil union is a separate legal route that allows both same-sex and opposite-sex couples to formalise a relationship.
-It must be solemnised by a designated officer and registered, much like a civil marriage.
+A civil union provides an alternative legal framework that allows both same-sex and opposite-sex couples to formalise their relationship.

 How do property regimes affect marriage in South Africa?

-If property ownership and transfers are part of your plans, it helps to understand the process from a conveyancing perspective.
-The overview on professional conveyancing attorneys in Durban explains why correct documentation matters.
+If property ownership or transfers are part of your future plans, it is useful to understand the legal process involved.
+The overview on professional conveyancing attorneys in Durban explains why correct documentation and property transfer procedures matter.

 When do you need an antenuptial contract?

-If you are reviewing a draft or trying to understand exclusions and obligations, the contracts attorney resource is a practical reference point.
+If you are reviewing a contract or trying to understand exclusions, financial responsibilities, or asset protection provisions, the contracts attorney resource provides helpful guidance.

 Are religious marriages legally recognised on their own?

-If you are unsure whether your ceremony created legal status, check what was registered and what certificate you can produce.
+If you are unsure whether your ceremony created legal marital status, the most reliable approach is to confirm what was officially registered and what documentation you can produce.

 Can you change your marital property system after marriage?

-This is why planning early matters.
-If you are already married and worried about risk, get advice before signing new contracts or taking on major debt.
+This is why early planning is important.
+If you are already married and concerned about financial risk, it is advisable to seek legal advice before entering new financial agreements or taking on significant debt.

 What should you do before getting married to avoid future disputes?